cjkook/creative-coding-101/README.md

 # creative-coding-101
-Collection of assignments for p5.js/processing, arduino, max/msp, raspberry pi
+Collection of assignments for learning p5.js/processing, arduino, max/msp, raspberry pi, and more!